IssabelFoundation/framework/framework/html/pbxapi/README.md

 ##### Apply changes

+Any time you create, update or delete a new extension, the PBX will apply the changes/configuration automatically.
+If you want to disable this (because you are doing a batch of calls for example), then you must pass the reload variable with value 1 or true

 #### CREATE A NEW EXTENSION (specifying extension number)

 Send a PUT request to _/pbxapi/extensions/{extension}_ with the same variables as POST.
 If {extension} already exists, it will perform an update of data.
 Remember that variables should be sent in JSON format in the request body.

-Any time you create a new extension, the PBX will apply the changes/configuration automatically.
-If you want to disable this (because you are doing a batch of calls for example), then you must pass the reload variable with value 1 or true

 *Example*